imagej/imagej.github.io/_pages/_architecture.md

 A software version (or build) is called **reproducible** if it is easy to regenerate the exact same software application from the source code.

-For example, you can refer to "ImageJ 1.49g" as a _reproducible build_, or to _Sholl Analysis 3.4.3_, while referring to "ImageJ" is irreproducible.
+For example, you can refer to "ImageJ 1.49g" as a _reproducible build_, or to _Sholl Analysis 3.4.3_, while referring to "/about" is irreproducible.

 It gets more subtle when making heavy use of software libraries (sometimes called _dependencies_).
 It is known, for example, that many plugins in the now-defunct MacBiophotonics distribution of ImageJ worked fine with ImageJ 1.42l, but stopped working somewhere between that version and ImageJ 1.44e.
 That is: referring to, say, _the Colocalisation Analysis plugin_ does **not** refer to a reproducible build because it is very hard to regenerate a working Colocalisation Analysis and ImageJ 1.x version that could be used to verify previously published results.